 Also: Kira and I did a podcast with Newbie Writers!
 Listen to us laugh awkwardly and ramble about conference mascot Larry the Man-Eating Hamster here.

 We have lots of exciting stuff coming your way, so stay tuned!

 In preparation for Ch1Con this coming weekend, we’re posting interviews with all our wonderful speakers this week!
-Today’s interview is with Kira Budge, who will be speaking Saturday on our panel and leading a workshop on how to open novels on Sunday.
+Today’s interview is with Ariel Kalati, who will be speaking on writing despite all the excuses not to on Saturday.

 1. Tell us about yourself.